Virginia loves researching and writing on scientific topics that stimulate the imagination.

 - Information security.
 Make sure that the vendor understands the importance of information security, which takes into account technical, physical, and administrative security.
 You may want to ask for regular written reports concerning the vendor’s internal information security policies.

 - Information privacy.
 Information privacy relates to how regulated information may be used and by whom.
 The Generally Accepted Privacy Principles (GAPP) may give you basic guidelines for developing this point.
-Regulated information includes: information on medical or health conditions, financial information, racial or ethnic origin, political opinions, religious or philosophical believes, trade union membership, sexual preference, information related to offenses of criminal convictions.
+Regulated information includes information on medical or health conditions, financial information, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, sexual preference, information related to offenses of criminal convictions.
 GAPP also stipulates that some unregulated data, such as intellectual property and trade secrets, must be kept confidential.
 Make sure that the vendor understands your information privacy policies and is obliged to follow them.

 - Regulatory and industry compliance.
 Compliance with regulations is the lowest possible level of security the vendor should meet.